OlinDSA2025/olindsa2025.github.io/in_class/day13.md

 Last time Daeyoung asked about what it would take to package a Kotlin program for distribution.
 I'm still looking into this, but here are a few things to keep in mind.

 1. Kotlin is the preferred language for Android Mobile development.
-If your target is developing for Android you are in great shape!
+If your target is developing for Android, you are in great shape!
 2. Jetbrains has a product called [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/) that can deploy Kotlin to many different platforms.
 The current platforms that are production ready are Android and Desktop (Mac, Windows, Linux).
 3. There are a bunch of other solutions (e.g., spring.io) that were designed around packaging Java applications, which can also work for Kotlin (since Kotlin also executes on the JVM).